pernthaler/storyclash/README.md

 ## Local

-You can start a production environment locally with a single docker command:
+You can start a production environment locally with a single Docker command:

 ```bash
 $ docker compose up --build